 IFLR1000.
 She is ranked by

-IFLR 1000 in Banking, Capital Markets: Equity, Energy and Infrastructure: Project Development and M&A.
+IFLR 1000 in Banking, Capital Markets: Equity, Energy and Infrastructure, M&A, Project Development and Restructuring and Insolvency.

 Chambers Asia Pacific and

 Chambers Global recognize Ms. Openshaw as a leading lawyer for Projects and Infrastructure in China and as the top-ranking Band 1 lawyer for Projects, Energy & Infrastructure in the Philippines.
 She has also been named among the "World's Leading Experts in Energy and Environment Law", the "World's Leading Experts in Banking, Finance and Transactional Law" and the "World's Leading Women in Business Law" for Project Finance and Energy and Natural Resources by

 Expert Guides.
 Euromoney Legal Media Group has named Ms. Openshaw the “Best Lawyer” in the Energy and Natural Resources category of the 2016 Asia Women in Business Law Awards.

 Ms. Openshaw gained her J.D. from the University of California at Los Angeles School of Law in 1992, and her B.S. in Psychology (magna cum laude) from Cornell University in 1988.
 While in law school, she served as an extern to the Honorable Harry Pregerson of the United States Court of Appeals for the Ninth Circuit.
 She is admitted to practice in the State of New York and is a Registered Foreign Lawyer (New York) in Hong Kong.

 She is fluent in Fukien and Tagalog and has a working knowledge of Mandarin and Spanish.